 7. Lemon & Pepper Dry Rub Wings with Pilsners

 When it comes to lemon & pepper dry rub wings, you want to avoid beers that add more citrus to the equation.
 This can fight with and overpower the lemon in the wings.

 Because of this, we recommend a pilsner.
 This type of beer is lightly hopped.
 So, it leaves behind a refreshing taste that leaves a blank canvas for the lemon & pepper rub to do its thing.

 8. Jamaican Jerk Dry Rub Wings with Wheat Beers

 Jamaican jerk blends heat with warm spices like cinnamon and nutmeg.
 So, if you want a beer that perfectly accents these notes of citrus, then try ordering a wheat beer.

 Plus, the sweet taste will lower the spiciness levels.
-If you’re looking for a good appetizer to go with your wings, then look no further than Jamaican jalapenos and pickle bites on our menu.
+If you’re looking for an excellent appetizer with your wings, look no further than Jamaican jalapenos and pickle bites on our menu.
 This will perfectly round out the Jamaican flavour profile.

 Craving Wings and Craft Beer?
 Visit Beech Tree in Queenstown

-We believe that the combination of NZ exceptional craft beers with fantastic wings is something everyone needs to experience for themselves.
+We believe that the combination of NZ’s exceptional craft beers with fantastic wings is something everyone needs to experience for themselves.

 That’s why we offer twenty-three rotating taps with a delicious menu that caters to all tastes.
-If you’re ready for a great evening that combines great flavour with a laid back atmosphere, then call us today and make your reservation.
+If you’re ready for a great evening combining great flavour with a laid-back atmosphere, call us today and make your reservation.